KWSNick/ScouseDaxie/README.md

 ### Subscribe Form

 The form was tested to ensure that a correctly completed form was accepted and the user returned to the home page, the omission of each required field in turn resulted in a submission error message and that the incorrect entry of an email address also presented the user with an error message.

+### Independent Testing

+The site was given to several independent testers who confirmed the links all worked, the visual layout was logical and appealing, and the intent of the site was clear.

+Several suggestions were made on site improvements, including the addition of a confirmation message when the subscribe form is successfully submitted.
+As this required JavaScript this is beyond the scope of the site currently but has been added to the minor improvements section of this README.

 ### W3C HTML Validator